qsliu2017/gitlab-runner/docs/install/kubernetes-agent.md

    An [example file is available](#example-runner-manifest).

-1. Edit `runner-manifest.yaml` file to include the `namespace` for every resource.
-The output of `helm template` doesn't include the
+1. The output of the `helm template` includes all the resources needed to create a Kubernetes Exectuor  on a Gitlab Runner:
-   `namespace` in the generated resources:

    ```yaml
    ---